Best Web Accessibility Testing Tools

 Accessibility testing tools pricing

-There are many free website accessibility testing tools available.
-If you decide you need more than what a free tool has to offer, you can either purchase a tool for a flat rate (desktop application) or purchase a subscription (online tool).
-The biggest difference we see in free tools versus paid subscriptions is the ability to scan multiple pages at once.
 If you have a small website, testing each page individually will not take too much time so we recommend a free option.
 If you have an overwhelmingly large website and do not use an accessible developer or know how to apply accessibility yourself, investing in a subscription may be the better option.
-The cost of website accessibility testing tools varies quite a bit.
+The cost of web accessibility testing tools varies quite a bit.
 Some tools are as low as $50/month while others will cost thousands of dollars a year.
 Again, remember to check out the free tools before investing money into something you don’t actually need.

-Available report formats of testing tools
+Available report formats of web accessibility tools

 Decide what format you prefer for viewing results.
 Most paid tools will give you the option to either view results online or download a report in Word, Excel, or PDF format.
 If you don’t know anything about accessibility, reading the report will be difficult.
 To help with this, look for a tool that offers support to help you understand what you are reading.
 We suggest requesting a sample report first.
 Study the report and decide if you can understand it and know how to fix the issues that are noted.
 If it’s overwhelming, give us a call, and we will walk you through it.